Stefaaan06/aeterna/README.md

 [Wishlist my game on steam](https://store.steampowered.com/news/app/2547010/view/3676680576869832935)

-If you encounter any issues or have feedback, feel free to reach out to me on Twitter or open a issue (Twitter is preferred).
+If you encounter any issues or have feedback, feel free to reach out to me on Twitter or open a issue.
 # Legal Details

 This project is licensed under the terms of the [Apache License 2.0](https://opensource.org/licenses/Apache-2.0) - see the [LICENSE](LICENSE) file for details.